Each October, individuals and organizations nationwide work together to raise awareness of bullying during

 Visit the websites below to find videos, activities, and lesson plans you can use in the classroom:

-For more planning tips, reference the following resources from Edutopia:
+For more planning tips, the following Edutopia posts are good to reference:

 Student Voice and Leadership